EsserMishelle/avalon-hotels-analytics-suite/README.md

 * Insights from this analysis can help hotels optimize occupancy rates, revenue generation, and overall customer satisfaction.

 ## Dataset
-The data includes bookings for both City Hotel and Resort Hotel, allowing comparisons between different hotel types.
+This dataset is obtained from Kaggle.
+It includes bookings for both City Hotel and Resort Hotel, allowing comparisons between different hotel types.

 Key variables used in the analysis include:

 | Column | Description |